HXLStandard/libhxl-js/README.md

 # Overview

 This library supports high-level filtering and aggregation operations on HXL datasets.
+Auto-generated API documentation (which may or may not be up to date) is available at https://hxlstandard.github.io/libhxl-js/

 # Processing data